benjy/REA-XML-Parser/README.md

 #REA XML Parser

 This code allows you to easily retrieve an associative arary of properties indexed by property type.
-Properties types as specified in the REAXML documentation include:
+Property types as specified in the REAXML documentation include:

  * residential
  * rental